Disaster Ready Fund

 The DRF supports projects that:

-• increase the understanding of natural hazard impacts, as a first step towards reducing disaster impacts in the future;
+• increase the understanding of natural hazard impacts, as a first step towards reducing disaster impacts;

-• increase the resilience, adaptive capacity and/or preparedness of governments, community service organisations and affected communities to minimise the potential impact of natural hazards and avert disasters; and
+• increase the resilience, adaptive capacity and/or preparedness of governments, community service organisations and affected communities to future natural disasters to minimise the potential impact of natural hazards and reduce the risk of future natural disasters, and

-• reduce the exposure to risk, harm and/or severity of a natural hazard’s impacts, including reducing the recovery burden for governments and vulnerable and/or affected communities.
+• reduce the exposure to risk, harm and/or severity of a natural hazard’s impacts, including reducing the recovery burden for governments, cohorts at disproportionate risk, and/or affected communities.

 Flooded farm